thex3family/obsidian-success-plan/README.md

 ## Want to Help?

 Join the Co-x3 Family!
 I'm one of the two co-leaders of the Artificer (Programmer) faction and I'm leading the official guild project that was created for this plugin.
 So, I and the Co-x3 Family would be happy to have you.
 Learn more about joining [here](https://join.co-x3.com/apply).

+**Developers:** Please create a fork and submit your contributions via Pull Requests.